Mary Ann Nichols: Post-mortem

-Nichols's body was moved into the Old Montague Street Mortuary at 5:20 a.m.
-The injuries to her abdomen were discovered by an Inspector Spratling, who immediately sent for Dr Llewellyn, who had initially returned to his home.
+Nichols's body was moved to the Old Montague Street Mortuary at 5:20 am.
+The injuries to her abdomen were first noticed by Inspector Spratling, who immediately sent for Dr Llewellyn, the surgeon who had earlier examined the body at the scene.

-Upon further examination of Nichols's body, Dr Llewellyn discovered that both sides of her face had been bruised by either a fist or the pressure of a thumb before her throat wounds had been inflicted from left to right.
+Upon further examination, Dr Llewellyn discovered that both sides of her face had been bruised by either a fist or the pressure of a thumb before her throat wounds had been inflicted from left to right.
 One of these two wounds measured eight inches and the other four inches in length; both reached back to her vertebral column.
 Her vagina had been stabbed twice, and her abdomen had been mutilated with one deep, jagged wound two or three inches from the left side.
-Several incisions had also been inflicted across her abdomen, causing her bowels to protrude through the wounds, and three or four similar cuts ran down the right side of her body.
-These cuts had also been inflicted with the same knife, estimated to be at least 6–8 inches (15–20 cm) long, and possibly a cork-cutter or shoemaker's knife.
-Each wound had been inflicted in a violent and downward thrusting manner.
-Llewellyn further opined his belief the murderer possessed some anatomical knowledge.
+Several further incisions had been made across her abdomen, causing her bowels to protrude through the wounds, and three or four similar cuts ran down the right side of her body.
+These injuries had been inflicted with the same knife, estimated to be at least 6–8 inches (15–20 cm) long and possibly a cork-cutter's or shoemaker's knife.
+Each wound had been delivered in a violent, downward thrusting manner.
+Llewellyn also stated his belief that the murderer possessed some anatomical knowledge.
 No organs were missing.

-Llewellyn estimated the injuries would have taken four to five minutes to complete, and also expressed his surprise at the small amount of blood at the crime scene, "about enough to fill two large wine glasses, or half a pint at the outside".
+Llewellyn estimated that the injuries would have taken four to five minutes to inflict, and he expressed surprise at the small amount of blood at the crime scene, describing it as "about enough to fill two large wine glasses, or half a pint at the outside".
 (Note: This comment led to the supposition that Nichols was not killed where her body was found, but the blood from her wounds had soaked into her clothes and hair.
 However, there was little doubt Nichols had been murdered at the actual crime scene as evidenced by the blood beneath the two slash wounds to her throat.)
-He believed Nichols had been facing her attacker when he had held his hand across her mouth before cutting her throat.
-Death would have been instantaneous, and all her abdominal injuries, which would have taken less than five minutes to perform, were made by the murderer after she was dead.
-Llewellyn was able to determine this fact because wounds inflicted to an individual's body after death do not result in blood spattering and may not result in an extensive amount of blood loss from the body.
+He believed Nichols had been facing her attacker when he placed a hand across her mouth before cutting her throat.
+Death would have been instantaneous, and all the abdominal injuries – completed in less than five minutes – had been inflicted after death.
+Llewellyn determined this because wounds made to a body post‑mortem do not produce blood spatter and may result in only limited blood loss.
 (Note: Although Dr Llewellyn initially determined Nichols's murderer was a left-handed individual, he later expressed doubt over this initial thought.
 Nonetheless, the belief that the killer was left-handed endured.)